 You can run your Linux operating system continuously for weeks and even years without restarting it.
 However, sometimes, depending on the situation, you may need to restart your system.
-For example, if you install a new kernel or make some changes, you should restart the system.
-In this article, we want to talk about how to find out your Debian Linux network needs a reboot and how to restart it easily.
-Keep along with us.
+For example, if you install a new kernel or make some changes to system configurations, you should restart the system to ensure all updates are correctly applied.
+In this article, we want to talk about how to find out if your Debian Linux network needs a reboot and how to restart it easily using various methods.
+Keep along with us to master these essential basic Linux commands.

-To find out if your Debian Linux network needs a reboot, you can follow the below steps:
+To find out if your Debian Linux network needs a reboot, particularly after performing a Linux system update, you can follow the below steps:

-• Log in to the network using one of the below commands:
+• Log in to the network using one of the below commands via SSH:

-• If there is a “/var/run/reboot-required” file, you will get the “System restart required” message on your system.
+• If there is a "/var/run/reboot-required" file, you will get the "System restart required" message on your system login banner.

-• You can also check the reboot requirement yourself by typing in the following cat command:
+• You can also check the reboot requirement yourself by typing in the following cat command in your terminal:

 $ cat /var/run/reboot-required

-• In this case, you may also see the “System restart required” message on your system.
+• In this case, you may also see the "System restart required" message on your system if the file exists.

 [ -f /var/run/reboot-required ] && cat /var/run/reboot-required

-In case of the library upgrades, you may check if the daemons need to be restarted following these steps:
+In case of library upgrades, such as security patches for OpenSSL or Glibc, you may check if specific daemons need to be restarted following these steps.
+This is crucial for maintaining a secure Debian VPS server.

-• Grab the “needrestart-session” through “upstream” or use the following command to install it:
+• Grab the "needrestart" package through the official repositories.
+Use the apt-get command to install it:

 $ sudo apt-get install needrestart

-• Run the session using the command below:
+• Run the tool using the command below:

 $ sudo needrestart

-• In case of the restarting process is required, you will see a message asking you, “Which services should be restarted?”
+• In case a restarting process is required for specific services, you will see a message asking you, "Which services should be restarted?"

-• Choose the required item and click on “OK”.
+• Choose the required item using spacebar and click on "OK".

-To find out the processes, which need to be restarted after a Debian Linux system upgrade, you should follow these steps:
+To find out which specific processes need to be restarted after a Debian Linux system upgrade without rebooting the entire machine, you should follow these steps:

 • Install the Debian-goodies package using the below command: